 There are some sports where success and fame can be achieved only when the players start playing the game at a very early age.
-However, there are some badminton players who have started late and succeeded.
-We will be looking at badminton players who started late and still became quite successful.
+However, there are some famous badminton players who have started late and succeeded.
+We will be looking at famous badminton players who started late and still became quite successful.

 Why Starting Early Is Important?

-If you look at a majority of badminton players at the international level, you will come to know they start playing the game at a very young age.
+If you look at a majority of badminton players at the international level, you will come to know that they start playing the game at a very young age.

 All these three factors are extremely important for being a successful badminton player.
 These traits and qualities and along with it the skill sets are best acquired when a player starts playing the game at a tender age of five.
 In fact there are some players who have started playing the game even at the age of three and this could have helped them to reach dizzying heights as far as their careers are concerned.